Auverland Type A3/A3L

 SOVAMAG TC10 DT

 Notes: France and Mauritania use this French-made vehicle.
+It was originally designed by Sovamag, which became a part of Auverland, which became a part of Panhard.
 It is a 4x4 vehicle that looks like a large jeep.
+It is a very rugged vehicle; one reviewer remarked that “it is built like a Rhinoceros.”
 The cab has seats for the driver and passenger, and there is a rear cargo bed.
-The TC10 DT usually mounts fairly heavy weapons, such as an M-2HB, 20mm Giat autocannon, or 106mm recoilless rifle.
-The mount for these weapons is on the roof of the cab, and someone standing in the cargo bed mans the weapon.
+The TC10 DT usually mounts fairly heavy weapons, such as an M2HB, 20mm Giat autocannon, or 106mm recoilless rifle.
+The mount for these weapons is on the roof of the cab, and someone standing in the cargo bed mans the weapons.
+The TC10 DT is powered by an Iveco/Sofim 2.8-liter diesel developing 103 horsepower.
 Standard equipment includes two 40-liter cans for drinking water, and a rack of three jerry cans at the rear for fuel.
 Other models include van bodies, missile carriers, workshops, tankers, and fire engines.

 Price